 Although VCSP can be helpful with respect to federal taxes, there are many issues not covered by VCSP such as a company’s labor, unemployment, workers compensation, and employee benefit concerns, as well as state revenue and labor issues, that may be complicated by the company’s entry into the VCSP program, potentially leaving the business in jeopardy for misclassification liability regarding those matters.
 Therefore, a thorough analysis should be undertaken and alternatives explored before enrolling in VCSP.

 Ms. Bartel’s comments reflect the understanding by the IRS and other federal and state regulatory agencies that many positions can be properly classified as either an employee or independent contractor provided that, if classified as the latter, the company does not have the right to control the manner and method of doing the work.
 While this is a relatively simple test to articulate, the devil is in the details.
 Indeed, the IRS’s fabled 20-factor analysis and court decisions determining independent contractor status examine a host of factors, reflecting that the common law test and many other independent contractor tests (such as the economic realities standard used by the U.S. Department of Labor and many states) are flexible and depend on the industry involved and the particular facts and circumstances of the positions in question.
-Pepper Hamilton uses its proprietary 48 Factors-Plus™ analysis and IC Compliance Scale™ to assist companies in assessing and enhancing their independent contractor compliance.
+The publisher uses a comprehensive 48 Factors-Plus™ analysis and an IC Compliance Scale™ to assist companies in assessing and enhancing their independent contractor compliance.